keithesanks-prog/ai--meeting-transcript/README.md

 - **View Details**: Click on actions to see source quotes and context
 - **Filter by Owner**: Click on owner names in the Owner Wheel to filter

+### Calendar & Metrics

+- **View Calendar**: Navigate to Calendar page to see all tasks and meetings organized by date
+- **Track Completion**: View Metrics page for completion rates and analytics
+- **Monitor Performance**: See completion rates by owner, status distribution, and trends

 ### Sharing & Exporting

 - **Share Link**: Generate a read-only shareable URL